subratcall/msdataworkshop/README.md

         - https://docs.cloud.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengcreatingclusterusingoke.htm
         - https://docs.cloud.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengaccessingclusterkubectl.htm
         - https://docs.cloud.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengdownloadkubeconfigfile.htm
-   - Create 2 atps pdbs: inventorypdb and orderpdb (for order and all other services)
+   - Create 2 atps pdbs named `inventorydb` and `orderdb` (for order and all other services)
+        - If the pdbs are not named `inventorydb` and `orderdb` the deployment yamls in the examples will need to be modified to use the names given.
         - https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/tutorial-getting-started-autonomous-db/index.html
         - note the ocid, compartmentId, name, and admin pw of the databases
         - download the wallet (connection info) and note the wallet password (this is optional depending on setup - todo elaborate)